-Cardiff City Hall is not only a famous city hall in Cardiff but also in Europe, as it is an exceptional civic centre in Europe.
-In addition to that, this historic building is famous for its marvellous exteriors and breathtaking interiors.
+Cardiff City Hall is not just famous in Cardiff City but also the whole of Europe because of its exceptional civic center.
+This historic building is renowned for its marvelous exteriors and breathtaking interiors.

 Cardiff City is very well known for its historic and impressive buildings, landscaped gardens and broad roads with avenues of trees.
-And Cardiff City Hall is a state-of-art building which represents all these together.
+Cardiff City Hall is a state-of-the-art building that represents all these together.

 1. History